 (c) This rule shall apply at the option of the electing utility.
 A An electing utility exercising its option to file that files its general rate case under IC 8-1-2-42.7 in accordance with this rule shall submit to the commission a notice of its intent to do so at least 30 days prior to the date it files its petition.

-(d) This rule and its expedited time frame are intended to apply to general rate case filings that comply with this rule.

-(e) After review of the documents filed by the electing utility in its petition for a general rate case, the commission may enter a finding that the:
+(d) This rule and its expedited time frame are intended to apply to general rate case filings that comply with this rule.After review of the documents filed by the electing utility in its petition for a general rate case, the commission may enter a finding that the:

 (1) test year proposed by the utility is reasonably representative of the electing utility's ongoing operations;